cabalmail/cabal-infra/docs/aws.md

 6. Create an IAM Group called "terraform" and assign the above policy.
 7. Create an IAM User called "terraform" and assign the above group.
 This user should be progamatic only -- *no console*.
 Save the API key ID and secret.
 Note: you should rotate this key regularly!
+8. Optional but recommended: delete the default VPC in all regions.

 If you have followed the recommendation to create a dedicated account, then the above steps should be the *only* manual steps required in this account.
 Everything else should be managed by Terraform.